 [video | Press: Wired New York Times Economist]

 Biomimetic wind sensing |

 I grew up mostly in Central California, graduating from Morro Bay High School.
 I have lived in Guatemala, Florida, Massachusetts, and Italy.
 My dad, boat builder Kirk Fuller, builds sailing catamarans and other vehicles that disdain conventional wisdom.
-My mom, Patrice Engle, was a professor of psychology and Senior Officer for Child Development at UNICEF where she worked on the science and policy of global child development before she passed away from non-smoking lung cancer.
-My hobbies include painting and charging deep (surfing).
+My mom, Patrice Engle, was a professor of psychology and Senior Officer for Child Development at UNICEF where she worked on the science and policy of global child development.
+She passed away from non-smoking lung cancer in 2012.